LPG Reforms (1991)

 Background — Crisis of 1991

-By 1991, India faced a severe economic crisis: Forex reserves fell to barely 2 weeks of import cover (~$1.2 billion).
+India hit a severe economic crisis by 1991.
+Forex reserves crashed to barely 2 weeks of import cover (~$1.2 billion).
 Fiscal deficit exceeded 8% of GDP.
-Inflation was ~13%.
-External debt had grown sharply — debt service ratio was ~35%.
-Gulf War (1990) led to a spike in oil prices and loss of remittances from the Middle East.
-India was on the verge of sovereign default.
-As an emergency measure, India pledged 67 tonnes of gold to the Bank of England and Union Bank of Switzerland.
-India approached the IMF for a $2.2 billion loan — IMF conditionality required structural reforms.
+Inflation ran at ~13%.
+The debt service ratio reached ~35% of export earnings.
+The Gulf War (1990) spiked oil prices and dried up Middle East remittances.
+India stood on the verge of sovereign default.
+The government pledged 67 tonnes of gold to the Bank of England and Union Bank of Switzerland as emergency collateral, then approached the IMF for a $2.2 billion loan.
+IMF conditionality demanded structural reforms.
 PM P.V.
-Narasimha Rao and FM Dr. Manmohan Singh initiated the New Economic Policy (NEP) — Liberalisation, Privatisation, Globalisation (LPG).
+Narasimha Rao and FM Dr. Manmohan Singh launched the New Economic Policy (NEP) built on Liberalisation, Privatisation, and Globalisation (LPG).
+Exams frequently ask the forex reserve level in 1991, gold pledge amount, and IMF loan figure.

 Precursors — Pre-1991 Partial Reforms

-The 1991 reforms did not happen in a vacuum.
-Several earlier attempts at partial liberalisation laid the groundwork.
-Rajiv Gandhi government (1985-89) initiated limited deregulation — delicensing of 25 industries, broadbanding for MRTP companies, reduction in customs duties, and computerisation push.
-The Abid Hussain Committee (1984) recommended export promotion and reduction in import controls.
-The Narasimham Committee on the Financial System (1991, submitted before the crisis) recommended interest rate deregulation, autonomy for banks, entry of private banks, and reduction of SLR/CRR — its recommendations became the blueprint for banking sector reforms.
+The 1991 reforms did not emerge from a vacuum.
+Rajiv Gandhi's government (1985-89) delicensed 25 industries, permitted broadbanding for MRTP companies, cut customs duties, and pushed computerisation.
+The Abid Hussain Committee (1984) recommended export promotion and fewer import controls.
+The Narasimham Committee on the Financial System (1991, submitted before the crisis) called for interest rate deregulation, bank autonomy, private bank entry, and SLR/CRR reduction — its recommendations became the banking reform blueprint.
 The L.K.
-Jha Committee (1985) recommended simplification of indirect taxes — precursor to eventual GST.
-M. Narasimham was also deputy governor of RBI and understood the structural weaknesses of directed lending and administered interest rates.
-These intellectual foundations made rapid reform possible when the crisis struck — the crisis was the catalyst, not the cause, of liberalisation.
+Jha Committee (1985) recommended simplifying indirect taxes, a precursor to GST.
+M. Narasimham, also deputy governor of RBI, understood the structural weaknesses of directed lending and administered rates.
+These intellectual foundations made rapid reform possible when the crisis hit.
+The crisis catalysed liberalisation; it did not cause it.
+UPSC Mains asks about the intellectual groundwork behind the 1991 reforms.

 Liberalisation — Industrial Sector